bruceravel/demeter/documentation/DPG/data/athena.rst

     $_ -> plot('E') foreach @several;

 Note that ``records`` is just an alias for ``record``.
 They point at the same method.
-The two spellings are offered as a nod to English grammer.
+The two spellings are offered as a nod to English grammar.
 The method will recognize if it is called in scalar or list context and properly return a single Data object or an array of Data objects.